User Data & Backups

 There may be times when it would be wise to take a backup of your entire Aurora data folder (for example when you are installing a test build of Aurora).
 Doing this is a very simple matter of duplicating a folder.

-1. Should you need to restore data that’s been backed up in future, you can simply replace the sane Aurora direction with the backup folder.
+Should you need to restore data that’s been backed up in the future, you can simply replace the same Aurora direction with the backup folder.

 Clearing User Data